austinmargarone/austinmargarone/README.md

 # Austin Margarone

 I am a Full-stack Developer who focuses mainly on building React and Next.js web applications.
 My experience comes from years of practice and industry leading education.
 I've worked as a core team member on multiple applications during my time at JSM Mastery.
-Our team developed the following.
+Our team developed the following:
-Jobit - an open-source web development job listing platform Morent - a car rental platorm
+1. Jobit - an open-source web development job listing platform
+2. Morent - a car rental platorm

 I'm also very passionate about Web3 & Blockchain technology.
 I enjoy developing smart contracts with Solidty and learning about new technologies.